 Remarks: Priority of admission will be given to applicants who are Panel Chairpersons, Curriculum Leaders, or teachers responsible for the development of school based Mathematics curriculum.

 To be awarded a Certificate of Completion, participants must obtain a pass in all assessment tasks required and successfully fulfill the attendance requirements as stipulated by the programme.

 This Government-funded programme is supported by the Education Bureau (EDB).
 Schools which release teachers to take this programme are eligible for supply teachers, if deemed necessary.
 Government and aided schools shall contact the EDB for detailed arrangements.
 Private and DSS schools shall make their own arrangements for the employment of supply teachers.

-Participants who complete our PDPs are eligible to apply for credit transfer if they enroll in our postgraduate programmes.
+Graduates who have satisfactorily completed the programme are eligible to apply for credit transfer of the course, "Instructional Design in Mathematics" in the Master of Education programme offered by the University.
 Their applications will be considered on an individual basis.